Southampton-RSG/2021-11-1-socobio-crs/novice/python/09-numpy.md

   6.1    6.825  5.975  6.725  5.7    6.25   6.4    7.05   5.9  ]
 ~~~

-which is the average inflammation per patient across all days.
+which is the average inflammation for each patient across all days.

 > ## Thin slices {.challenge}
 >